 When Can My Baby Sit In A High Chair At A Restaurant?

-Once your baby has the strength to sit comfortably in a chair and hold their head stable, they are ready to use a high chair at a restaurant.
+Once your baby has the strength to sit comfortably and hold their head stable, they are ready to use a high chair at a restaurant.

 For many babies this will be at around the 6 month mark.